-ICon Group Investors File Complaints In Chiang Rai Claiming 18 Million Baht In Damages - CTN News
+iCon Group Investors File Complaints in Chiang Rai

-On Friday, police have opened a case against the iCon Group in Chiang Rai and of today there have been 62 victims in the province, with damages totaling approximately 18 million baht.
-Many victims filed complaints online and some victims went directly to the police.
+Police opened a case against the iCon Group in Chiang Rai and already 62 victims in the province have come forward, with damages totaling approximately 18 million baht.
+Many victims filed complaints online, and some went directly to the police.

-At Ban Du Police Station in Mueang Chiang Rai District alone, 10 victims have filed complaints, with total damages totaling approximately 4.2 million baht.
-One of the victims was a 56-year-old man suffered the most damages, totaling more than 3.5 million baht.
+At Ban Du Police Station in Mueang Chiang Rai District alone, 10 victims filed complaints, with total damages of about 4.2 million baht.
+One victim, a 56-year-old man, suffered the most damage, totaling more than 3.5 million baht.

-The victims son, Mr. Kai 23 told police that his father had started investing money in the Icon group since 2017.
-He had met and taken pictures Warathaphon “Boss Paul” Waratyaworrakul, founder and CEO of The iCon Group and done many activities with the company.
+The victim’s son, Mr. Kai, 23, told police that his father began investing in the iCon Group in 2017.
+He met and took pictures with Warathaphon “Boss Paul” Waratyaworrakul, founder and CEO of the iCon Group, and participated in many activities with the company.

-In the end his father had gone through all their the savings and sold off all their assets.
-Then arguments with family members started due to financial problems and my younger sister could not continue her studies.
-His parents finally divorced, with his father going to live as a monk at a temple near their house before hanging himself in April 2020.
+In the end, his father exhausted their savings and sold off all their assets.
+This led to arguments with family members over financial problems, and his younger sister could not continue her studies.
+His parents eventually divorced, and his father went to live as a monk at a temple near their house before hanging himself in April 2020.

-Mr. Kai told investigators that after his father killed himself he started to collect evidence against the iCon group.
-He was happy that now he could file a complaint with the police to have the leaders prosecute to the fullest extent of the law.
+Mr. Kai told investigators that after his father’s death, he began collecting evidence against the iCon Group.
+He was pleased that he could now file a complaint with the police for full prosecution of the leaders.

 iCon Groups Assets Seized